Graded Hoare Logic and its Categorical Semantics

 We can introduce distributions as procedures, e.g. $\PExp ::= \mathsf{Gauss}(e_\mu,e_\sigma) \mid \mathsf{Laplace}(e_\mu,e_\lambda) \mid \cdots$, and give the following partial definition of $C_p$ corresponding the [rand] rule in~\cite{DBLP:journals/entcs/Sato16}:

 \end{example} \end{toappendix}

-\begin{example}[Span-apRHL for Relaxations of Differential Privacy] GHL allows the flexibility of separating the model of logical assertions from the one of judgments.
+\begin{toappendix} \begin{example}[Span-apRHL for Relaxations of Differential Privacy] GHL allows the flexibility of separating the model of logical assertions from the one of judgments.
 We demonstrate this flexibility by instantiating it to capture span-apRHL~\cite{DBLP:conf/lics/SatoBGHK19}, a variant of the continuous apRHL useful to formally reason about relaxations of differential privacy.
 In this logic, assertions are modeled as binary relation, while judgments are modeled as morphism between spans, which are richer than just relations.
-The semantic models of span-apRHL given in \cite{DBLP:conf/lics/SatoBGHK19} can be regarded the following logical structure.
-Here, $\brelfib\Meas:\BRel(\Meas) \to \Meas \times \Meas$ is a fibration for assertion logic; $\mathbf{Span}(\Meas)$ is the category of measurable spans $(X \leftarrow R \rightarrow Y)$; $\hat p \colon \mathbf{Span}(\Meas) \to \Meas \times \Meas$ is a functor sending $(X \leftarrow R \rightarrow Y)$ to the underlying spaces $(X,Y)$; $(- )^{\sharp (-,-)\Delta}$ is an approximate span-lifting for an $M$-graded family $\Delta = \{\Delta^m\}_{m \in M}$ of reflexive composable divergences.
-The approximate span-lifting is a strong $M \times \overline{\RR}$-graded lifting of the product monad $\mathcal{G}\times\mathcal{G}$ along $\hat p$, where $\mathcal G$ is the subprobabilistic variant of the {\em Giry monad} \cite{10.1007/BFb0092872}.
+The semantic models of span-apRHL given in \cite{DBLP:conf/lics/SatoBGHK19} can be regarded the following \ghlstr{}.